Qwaz/solved-hacking-problem/README.md

 # solved-hacking-problem
 This is a repository which contains CTF problems and solutions solved by Qwaz.

+The password for an encrypted solution is the flag of the problem.

 ## Disclaimer
 **I do not own the license of problem files.** They were added for readers' convenience.
 Please contact me if you are a problem author and want me to remove problem files from this repository.